andytudhope/living-blue-book/source/responsibility/al_matin.md

 since that very first moment.
 I am distance,
-so do not think that this damnation can be born without the will to keep wandering on, waiting always to return.
+so do not think that this damnation can be borne without the will to keep wandering on, waiting always to return.